Seif-Yasser-Ahmed/Taxi-Fare-Prediction/README.md

 >     - Random Forest
 >     - XGBoost Regressor
 > - **Task3:**
->   - Deploy the model using Django using google maps API
+>   - Deploy the model using Django using leaflet and Weather APIs